banana-bred/ROTEX/README.typ

 }

 See #link2("docs", "https://banana-bred.github.io/ROTEX/") for more detail.
+Github markdown may have trouble rendering some things.

 = ROTational EXcitation of ions by electron impact (ROTEX) Calculates electron-impact rotational (de-)excitation cross sections for asymmetric top molecules, using